-What is stopping you?
+What is stopping me?

-It’s your responsibility (and nobody else’s) to ditch the excuses, work out what is stopping you and get busy chasing after what it is you want.
+It’s your responsibility (and nobody else’s) to ditch the excuses, work out what is stopping you, and get busy chasing after what it is you want.

-It is your job to find the conflicts in your lifestyle that stop you getting where you want to be.
+It is your job to find the conflicts in your lifestyle that stop you from getting where you want to be.

 I will give you an example.
 Say you want to start a project or side business in your spare time but lack of funds is stopping you (or that is at least the excuse you tell yourself).

 Therefore your goal is to get out of debt or at least get yourself into a position where you can put some savings aside to get the ball rolling.
-Yet despite this goal, you make no changes to your shopping habits, socializing or lifestyle.
-Somehow you think your debt will mysteriously vanish despite the fact that you are regularly spending more than you earn.
+Yet despite this goal, you make no changes to your shopping habits, socializing, or lifestyle.
+Somehow you think your debt will mysteriously vanish despite the fact that you are regularly spending more money than you earn.

-You are the one holding yourself back.
+In this case, you are the one holding yourself back.

-What are you afraid of?
+What am I afraid of?

 As we have discussed several times on this blog, it usually comes down to good old basic fear.

 Fear that we will screw up, fear that we will take a huge risk and fall on our face.
 Fear of what other people will think of us.
 Fear of people viewing us differently.
-Basically the list is endless, which is kind of my point.
+Basically, the list is endless, which is kind of my point.

 There will always be fear lingering around in the background.
-If you are waiting for all of your fears to go away before you try something bold or different you could be in for a long wait and as we all know, we only get so much time.
+If you are waiting for all of your fears to go away before you try something bold or different or new, you could be in for a long wait and as we all know, we only get so much time.

 Waiting for fear to subside is not an option.